 After all, removal of this skin is healthy for your reptile.
 Leaving it there can cut blood circulation, which leads to geckos losing toes.

 Give your gecko a bath after shedding takes place as you can use this as a way to help get rid of excess skin.
 If you don’t see shed skin, bathing is not necessary unless you would like to help them get hydrated.

 More on Tank Humidity

 Earlier we discussed having a humid tank as one way to help your gecko stay nice and hydrated.
 Putting a moist hide in the tank is a good way to do this.

 After all, your tank should have three hideouts in total: a warm place to hide in the basking area, a cool place to hide on the cool side, and a moist place to go somewhere in the tank.

-You should fill a moist hide with coco fibre and spray some water there when you notice your gecko begin to shed.
+You should fill a moist hide with sphagnum moss and spray some water there when you notice your gecko begin to shed.
 He will look pale and white when this happens.